-This command creates the compressed file WebSphereConfig_year-month-day.zip in the WebSphere_Directory\bin directory.
+This command creates the compressed file WebSphereConfig_year-monthday.zip in the WebSphere_Directory\bin directory.

-- On AIX or Linux operating systems, run the following command: WebSphere_Directory/bin/backupConfig.sh -username adminuser -password adminpassword -nostop - In the WebSphere Application Server configurations for IBM Spectrum Control and Jazz for Service Management, adminuser is the user name that was used to install IBM Spectrum Control (for example, db2inst1) or Jazz for Service Management (for example smadmin), and adminpassword is the password that is associated with adminuser. - This command creates the compressed file WebSphereConfig_year-month-day.zip in the WebSphere_Directory/bin directory. - b.
-Back up the soap.client.props file for the IBM Spectrum Control instance of WebSphere Application Server.
+On AIX or Linux operating systems, run the following command: WebSphere_Directory/bin/backupConfig.sh -username adminuser -password adminpassword -nostop

+In the WebSphere Application Server configurations for IBM Spectrum Control and Jazz for Service Management, adminuser is the user name that was used to install IBM Spectrum Control (for example, db2inst1) or Jazz for Service Management (for example smadmin), and adminpassword is the password that is associated with adminuser.

+This command creates the compressed file WebSphereConfig_year-monthday.zip in the WebSphere_Directory/bin directory.

-- On the Windows operating system, run the copy command to back up the soap.client.props file, which is in the WebSphere Directory\ properties directory, as shown in the following example: copy "C:\Program Files\IBM\TPC\ewas\profiles\WebServerProfile\ properties\soap.client.props" C:\Temp\soap.client.props.backup - On the AIX or Linux operating systems, run the cp command to back up the soap.client.props file, which is in the WebSphere Directory/ properties directory, as shown in the following example: cp /opt/IBM/TPC/ewas/profiles/WebServerProfile/ properties/soap.client.props /tmp/soap.client.props.backup - c.
-Back up the IBM Cognos.ear directory for the Jazz for Service Management instance of WebSphere Application Server. - On the Windows operating system, run the xcopy command to back up the IBM Cognos.ear directory as shown in the following example: xcopy "C:\Program Files\IBM\JazzSM\profile\installedApps\ JazzSMNode01Cell\IBM Cognos.ear" "C:\Temp\IBM Cognos.ear.backup" /i /e - On the AIX or Linux operating systems, run the cp command to back up the IBM Cognos.ear directory as shown in the following example: cp -R "/opt/IBM/JazzSM/profile/installedApps/ JazzSMNode01Cell/IBM Cognos.ear" "/tmp/IBM Cognos.ear.backup"
+- b.
+Back up the soap.client.props file for the IBM Spectrum Control instance of WebSphere Application Server. - On the Windows operating system, run the copy command to back up the soap.client.props file, which is in the WebSphere_Directory\ properties directory, as shown in the following example: copy "C:\Program Files\IBM\TPC\ewas\profiles\WebServerProfile\ properties\soap.client.props" C:\Temp\soap.client.props.backup - On the AIX or Linux operating systems, run the cp command to back up the soap.client.props file, which is in the WebSphere_Directory/ properties directory, as shown in the following example: cp /opt/IBM/TPC/ewas/profiles/WebServerProfile/ properties/soap.client.props /tmp/soap.client.props.backup - c.
+Back up the IBM Cognos.ear directory for the Jazz for Service Management instance of WebSphere Application Server. - On the Windows operating system, run the xcopy command to back up the IBM Cognos.ear directory as shown in the following example:

+xcopy "C:\Program Files\IBM\JazzSM\profile\installedApps\ JazzSMNode01Cell\IBM Cognos.ear" "C:\Temp\IBM Cognos.ear.backup" /i /e cp -R "/opt/IBM/JazzSM/profile/installedApps/ JazzSMNode01Cell/IBM Cognos.ear" "/tmp/IBM Cognos.ear.backup"